Small Groups

 Focus Groups

-Focus groups gather 5 to 15 people around a particular topic: a book, a course, a spiritual practice, etc. The purpose of these groups is to foster ownership of faith through dedicated study or practice, all while supported by others on the same journey of faith.
+Focus groups gather five to 15 people around a particular topic: a book, a course, a spiritual practice, etc. The purpose of these groups is to foster ownership of faith through dedicated study or practice, all while supported by others on the same journey of faith.
 In most cases, these groups have no prerequisite other than a curious mind and attentive heart.
+These groups are described below.

 Focus Groups